simPod/Tracy-Blue-Screen-Bundle/README.md

 * Fullscreen layout providing more space for information.
 * Look at the interactive [example screen](http://nette.github.io/tracy/tracy-exception.html).

-However the Symfony profiler provides a lot of useful information about the application when an error occurs, so it is better to have them both available:
+However, the Symfony profiler provides a lot of useful information about the application when an error occurs, so it is better to have them both available:

 ![Nette Tracy with Symfony profiler screenshot](docs/tracy-with-profiler.png)